michaelbragagnolo/MasterThesis/README.md

 #### 4. CONCLUSION
 On-device training is subject to many real world constraints, strict computational and memory limitations.
 In this thesis work, I want to show that a proper fine-tuned continual learning strategy can provide an efficient and effective approach for sustainable on-device personalization while controlling forgetting on previously acquired knowledge.
+The important challenge for Continual Learning is not necessarily finding solutions that work in the real world but rather finding stable algorithms that can learn in real world.

 In future evaluation scenarios, particularly in resource-constrained devices, stability is another important property that should be evaluated since in many tasks, potential abrupt performance drifts would be a major concern when learning continuosly.